rkstu/rkstu/README.md

 - 🌱 I’m currently learning **OOP,DSA,DBS**

-- 👯 I’m looking to collaborate on **Invotive Algorithem Trading based projects and Hackhathons**
+- 👯 I’m looking to collaborate on **Invotive projects based on Finance and programming or Hackhathons**

-- 🤔 I’m looking for help with **Algorithem Trading bot in python**

 - 💬 Ask me about **python,C++,basic R**